 Address: Dalat Night Market

 Are you a fan of Vietnamese desserts (chè)?
-This place is well known for their Thai Vietnamese desserts.
+This place is well known for its Thai Vietnamese desserts.
 We’ve had the special and regular chè and each mug had jellies, lychee, jackfruit, a dollop of durian, and mixed with coconut milk.
 Thumbs up for the durian addition as we love durian!

 Address: 15 Bà Triệu, Phường 1, Thành phố Đà Lạt, Lâm Đồng